algorand/pyteal/CONTRIBUTING.md

 ## Contribution Model

 For each of our repositories we use the same model for contributing code.
 Developers wanting to  contribute must create pull requests.
 This process is described in the GitHub [Creating a pull request from a fork](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) documentation.
-Each pull request should be initiated against the master branch in the Algorand repository.
+Each pull request should be initiated against the master branch in the PyTeal repository.
 After a pull request is submitted the core development team will review the submission and communicate with the developer using the comments sections of the PR.
 After the submission is reviewed and approved, it will be merged into the master branch of the source.
 These changes will be merged to our release branch on the next viable release date.

 ## Code Guidelines